 Keyword Optimization: Where to Place Focus Keywords

-In order to optimize a page for a focus keyword, you need to place it in a number of different places on a page.
+In order to optimize a page for a focus keyword or phrase, you need to place it in a number of different places on a page.
 With the exception of your homepage or landing pages where you may need to optimize for several keywords related to your products and service offerings, in general, you want to optimize a page for a single keyword or keyword phrase.

 After you’ve selected a focus keyword for a page, here is where you need to place it: